 Your big day is right around the corner.
 The wedding invitations are picked out, the guest list is set, and you even have a tent rental on hold just in case it rains.
 But when was the last time you had a relationship check in or check up?
-The following are five signs that your relationship could benefit from a counseling session or two.
+The following are five signs that your relationship could benefit from a couples counseling Napa session or two.

 - At times you feel that your partner is no longer “on your team”